ljbeezy/HealthMe/README.md

 Start the backend server:
 Bash

-    node index.js
+    node server.js

-    The server should now be running on `.
+    The server should now be running on your local port.

 2. Frontend Setup (healthme-frontend)

     The frontend is built with static files and requires no build step.

-    You must serve the files from a local server.
-The easiest way is to use the Live Server extension in VS Code.

-    Right-click the healthme-frontend/index.html file and select "Open with Live Server".

     The application will open, and you can register a new patient and doctor to test.